zotonic/zotonic/doc/manuals/cookbook/justenough-otp1.rst

 ---------------------

 Study the online and printed Erlang documentation upside and sideways.
-Skim to see what's there, then reread everytime you have a problem.
+Skim to see what’s there, then reread everytime you have a problem.
 You'll be an Erlang/OTP wizard before you know it.

 References on the web